facebook/hhvm/hphp/runtime/vm/jit/retranslate-all.md

 *   Update Vixl assembler to use toDestAddress() when necessary.
     *   Update binding/linking with virtual address support.
 Label::link_ and
         Label::target_ are virtual addresses.
 When binding a Label, the actual instructions linked to it will be updated with target built from the offset between the current link_ and target_.
 *   Update relocateImpl() and all of the helpers.
     *   Use toDestAddress() when casting to Instruction.
-    *   Fix uses of SetImmPCOffset() and ImmPCOffset(). (details in next section)
+    *   Fix uses of SetImmPCOffset() and ImmPCOffset(). (see next section)
 *   Update all uses of __builtin__clear_cache().
     *   align-arm.cpp
     *   func-guard-arm.cpp